open/close all folders

-The ending of The Legend of Zelda: The Wind Waker shows Link ramming his sword into Ganondorf's head and fusing with the power of the triforce to turn him to stone for all eternity (or until they decide they need him for a Windwaker-verse game again).
+- The ending of The Legend of Zelda: The Wind Waker shows Link ramming his sword into Ganondorf's head and fusing with the power of the Triforce to turn him to stone for all eternity (or until they decide they need him for a game in that Alternate Timeline again).

 Beat 'em up

 - In Devil May Cry, every time you land the "kill" shot on a boss, the game immediately switches to a cutscene, usually involving Dante finishing off the boss (or in Nero's case, trying to go for the kill but being foiled by Villain: Exit, Stage Left!).
 Needless to say, this doesn't happen during the inevitable Boss Rush, or the Bloody Palace.